 Passengers can request a Spanish-speaking UberX driver with the Español service, and it costs the same as UberX.

 Español is confirmed to be available in most California cities and Chicago.

 How to drive for Español: In Español markets, Uber will ask you if you speak Spanish during the application process, and occasionally send X drivers promotional emails asking if you’d like to be an Español driver.
 If you’d like to drive for this service but Uber hasn’t asked you, email Uber support and ask to join.

-With this service, Uber has partnered with local cab and livery companies to allow riders to hail a licensed taxi cab.
+Uber partners with local cab and livery companies to allow riders to hail a licensed taxi cab, and depending on which market you’re in, they call the service For Hire, Taxi, T, or Cab.
 You’ll pay an up-front fee and posted cab rates, but you’ll get the benefit of cashless payment via the Uber app.
 Uber can’t decide what it wants to call its taxi hailing service, so when you go to a new city you might find that this service has a different name than you’re used to.

 Confirmed to be available in NYC, Chicago, Portland, Seattle, San Francisco, and Toronto.